YordanOpenShield/openshield-agent/docs/enrollment.md

 - Agent binary is installed on the target machine.
 - Manager address and ports are known.
 - `osquery` is installed and available in PATH. (optional)
+- The agent must have access to generate and store certificates in the `certs` directory.

 ---